shuhei/knowledge/java.md

   .collect(Collectors.toList());
 ```

+## Syntax

+### Access Levels

+- A class can be:
+  - package-private (default)
+  - public
+- A class member can be:
+  - private
+  - package-private (default)
+  - protected (package-private + accessible to subclasses)
+    - If the class itself is public, protected members are part of the public API because users can depend on them
+  - public

+### final

+- A final class can't be subclassed.
+- A final method can't be overridden by subclasses.
+- A final variable/member can't be reassigned.
+However, it doesn't stop mutable objects from being mutated.

 ## Concurrency

 - `volatile` on a variable prevents the variable from being cached in a thread (puts the variable in the main memory instead of CPU cache)